 Pace is external.
 Heart rate is internal.

 On a cool, dry morning after good sleep?
-On a humid 85-degree afternoon after a bad night?
-7:30 pace might sit you at 145 bpm.
+Because of that, on a humid 85-degree afternoon after a bad night?
+And 7:30 pace might sit you at 145 bpm.
 Same 7:30 pace pushes 165 bpm.
-And that's really what it comes down to.

 Which number matters?
-Which means both.
-And pace tells you what you did*.
+So both.
+But pace tells you what you did*.
 Heart rate tells you what it cost*.

 Smart runners use pace for structured workouts (intervals, tempo) where hitting specific speeds trains specific systems.
 They use heart rate for easy runs and long runs where the goal is aerobic development, not

 aerobic development, not ego validation.
-That's why if your easy day calls for Zone 2 and your heart rate says Zone 3, slow down.
-The pace doesn't matter.
+Which means if your easy day calls for Zone 2 and your heart rate says Zone 3, slow down.
+Plus, the pace doesn't matter.
 The physiological stimulus does.

 The Calculator Trap